Sebastopol Corridor Project

 A thriving habitat garden which we only deep watered once a month the first Summer.
 A great test case for how these California native plants are TRULY drought adapted!
 Flowering plants such as: Romneya coulterii (Matilija Poppy), Salvia sp (Sage), Aster chilensis (California Aster), Zauschneria cana (California Fuchsia), Stipa californica (California Feather Grass), Muhlenbergia rigens (Deer Grass), Sambucus mexicana (Elderberry), Ribes sanguineum (Flowering Currant), to name a few are thriving in this sunny and hot garden.

-Site Two: Sebastopol Center for the Arts
+Site Two: Sebastopol Center for the Arts at the Veteran's Building

 The San Joaquin Valley Corridor Project